 Once they get a taste of earning money, they will see just how much they like working and ask for more chores for more pay.

-Teens4Hire® is an online member community of teens (14 and older) seeking jobs; full-time, part-time, summer, seasonal, intern or volunteer, work experience; and/or other ways to earn money & the organizations that want to reach them.
+Teens4Hire® is an online member community of teens (14 and older) seeking jobs: full-time, part-time, summer, seasonal, intern or volunteer, work experience; and/or other ways to earn money as well as the organizations that want to reach them.

 Volunteer Their Time